An object in

-From the Business Workplace, the agent can release, reject, change, or display the object.
+Business Workplace, the agent can release, reject, change, or display the object.
 If an agent changes an object, the agent is no longer eligible to release the object.
 The prenote checks are once again triggered during the release process.

 There is no mass release, which means that the agent cannot select multiple work items and release these in one step.
 The agent must release one work item at a time, thus ensuring individual control.

 You can specify whether prenotes are archived or physically deleted from the database once a certain period of time has expired.
 For more information, see Prenote Archiving.